sreeramss/YT---Subscribers-Capstone/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
 3. Ensure MongoDB is installed and running on your system.
+4. Inside the Terminal first create databse `node src/createDatabase.js`
-4. Start the server using `node src/index.js`.
+5. Start the server using `node src/index.js`.

 ## API Endpoints